AdaCore/spark2014/docs/ug/getting_started.rst

           not Linear_Search'Result.Found);

-Note that we express ``Value_Found_In_Range`` as an expression function, a function whose body consists in a single expression, which can be given in a specification file.
+Note that we express ``Value_Found_In_Range`` as an expression function, a function whose body consists of a single expression, which can be given in a specification file.

 Note also the use of quantified expressions to express properties over
-collections: ``for some`` in ``Value_Found_In_Range`` expresses an existential property (there exists an index in this range such that ...), ``for all`` in the third contract case expresses a universal property (all indexes in this range satisfy are such that ...).
+collections: ``for some`` in ``Value_Found_In_Range`` expresses an existential property (there exists an index in this range such that ...), ``for all`` in the third contract case expresses a universal property (all indexes in this range are such that ...).

-Each contract case consists in a guard (on the left of the arrow symbol) evaluated on subprogram entry, and a consequence (on the right of the arrow symbol) evaluated on subprogram exit.
+Each contract case consists of a guard (on the left of the arrow symbol) evaluated on subprogram entry, and a consequence (on the right of the arrow symbol) evaluated on subprogram exit.
 The special expression ``Linear_Search'Result`` may be used in consequence expressions.
 The three